DEFRA/ffc-development-guide/guides/resource-provisioning/postgres-database.md

 # Postgres Database

-This guide describes how to add a Postgres database to a microservice running on the FFC Platform Kubernetes cluster.
+This guide describes how to configure access to an Azure PostgreSQL database from microservices running within Azure Kubernetes Service.

 ## Create Managed Identity for your microservice

-If not alreay configured add [Managed Identity](managed-identity.md) to your microservice
+If not already configured add [Managed Identity](managed-identity.md) to your microservice

 ## Request creation of microservice database